ACCESSORY DWELLING UNIT (ADU) FREQUENTLY ASKED QUESTIONS

 Yes, a nonconforming structure can be converted to an ADU, but it has to conform to the ADU regulations and all the development standards of the underlying zoning district, as well as other pertinent regulations.

-16. How can I convert an existing, legally established accessory structure to an ADU if it was built prior to the effective date of the ADU Ordinance, but does not meet the size and off-street requirements?
+16. How can I convert an existing, legally established accessory structure to an accessory dwelling unit if it was built prior to the effective date of the ADU Ordinance, but does not meet the size and off-street requirements?

 17. How can I convert an existing structure to an ADU, if it was built without a building permit?